bilalshafim/WebBots-API/README.md

 # WebBots-API
 Deployment ready API for efficient communication with NLU bots.

-_I wrote this API intially for internal use at Araka Systems.
-I have taken permission from the team at Araka Systems to make it public on my own github for the purpose of showing proof of work for future opportunities._

 This project is built with ASP.NET Core 6.

 To post this service on GCP Container Registry